-&lt;sup>\ Quantum Electrical Metrology Division, Electronics and Electrical Engineering Laboratory, Technology Administration, U.S. Department of Commerce, not subject to copyright in the United States.
+&lt;sup>1 This work was performed at the Quantum Electrical Metrology Division, Electronics and Electrical Engineering Laboratory and is a contribution of the U.S. Government (U.S. Department of Commerce), and is thus not subject to copyright in the United States.